halbgut/rss-o-bot/src/man/man.md

 The configuration file should contain a single JSON-object on the root level.
 Use the example configuration inside the README as a reference.
 These are the available configuration options:

 ### notification-methods
 An array of methods.
-When a new item appears in a stream, a notification will be sent over the defined methods.
-Available methods are `telegam` and `desktop`.
+When a new item appears in a stream, a notification will be sent over the defined methods. rss-o-bot requires modules named after these methods.
+So if you define a method `"email"` you'll need to `npm i -g rss-o-bot-email` first.
+Currenly known notifiers are `rss-o-bot-email`, `rss-o-bot-desktop`, `rss-o-bot-telegram`.

-### telegram-api-token
-A Telegram API token.
-It can be retrieved, by writting a message `/start` to `@BotFather`.
-The rest will be explained by the Bot Father.
-Notifications will be sent from the Bot if you include `telegram` in your `notification-methods`, set this option and set a `telegram-recipients`.

-### telegram-recipients
-An array of Telegram user IDs.
-User IDs may be retrieved using the `rss-o-bot poll-telegram` command.
-Check the description above for more information.

 ### interval
 A number in section that defines how often the Feed-URLs should be polled.